AIM Math Teachers’ Circle – Stanford

 July 10-14, 2017: Immersion Workshop

-We offer a free residential summer program for math teachers in the San Francisco Bay Area.
+The AIM MTC, in collaboration with the Bay Area MTC Network, offers a free residential summer workshop for math teachers in the San Francisco Bay Area.
 Spend a week immersed in mathematics, gain hands-on experience with problem solving practices, and make connections with local teachers and mathematicians!

 Nora Suppes Hall 103, 224 Panama St, Stanford, CA 94305.
 You can park in the lot on Panama St. across from Ventura Hall (Lot L-21 on the parking map).
 You can park in any of the “A” or “C” spaces, which is most of the lot — permits are not required after 4:00 on weekdays.